 Not only can internal linking help you to propel yourself upwards in SERPS, it can help you to do it quickly and easily.
 As in… really quickly!
 Don’t believe us?
-If you have two and a half minutes to spare, take a look at this video from SEO sage Neil Patel.
+If you have two and a half minutes to spare, take a look at this video to find out how.

 Internal links encourage users to spend more time on the page and move around more within your website as they move from one relevant page to the next.